 - Customized sleep strategy package for the family emailed after the consult

-- 2 weeks of unlimited email support
+- One month of unlimited email support

 When you just have a few questions about what’s normal or how to approach a new sleep situation, a Sleepy Chat might be helpful.
 This 45 minute conversation is for the family who is generally coping well with sleep but wants a trustworthy ear to help them with a specific situation.
 A sleep chat does not include a sleep strategy package or any follow up.
 It does include an initial email exchange so that I can understand the problem and a 45 minute call for education and support.